 Scrolling through Facebook I came across a post for the Women’s Shelter in desperate need for new sheets for women in crisis.
 After inquiring into the need I realized that there is an immediate need for 200 “beds in a bag”.
 When a woman leaves her situation she is greeted with welcome arms to the shelter with new sheets among other items they may not have.
-So, this might include toiletries and even pyjamas.
+So, this might include toiletries and even pajamas.

 This got me thinking… How can I help fill this need and show love to a woman in a dark situation?
 I believe in “love privilege” – that those who receive love and positive support from others have a better rate of success than those who have to live without it.
 Many of these women do not have this privilege and don’t feel that they have much or any support as they try to escape their situations and rebuild their lives.
 I felt a spark to help and gather to others help as well.